 Acidic soils are commonly referred to as being "sour."
 By definition, acidity is the characteristic of soils that have a pH level of less than 7 (a reading of 7 being "neutral").
 The pH scale runs from 0 to 14, so 7 falls in the middle of the scale.
 Readings over 7 indicate alkalinity.

-What Causes the Ground to Become Acidic?
+What Causes the Ground to Become Acidic

 As a gardener, you may be surprised at the results of a soil test showing that the ground in which you garden has become more acidic since the last time you checked.
 But Mother Nature would be surprised at your surprise.

-In nature, acidic soil is the norm in many places (including in most wooded areas).
-As organic matter breaks down, the ground in or under which this decomposition is taking place naturally tends to acidify.
-But other factors that can cause soil to become acidic include:
+In nature, acidic soil is the norm in many places, including in most wooded areas.
+This is why many woodland plants, such as the native North American ground cover, bunchberry (Cornus canadensis), prefer acidic soil.
+As organic matter breaks down (whether in your yard or in the forest), the ground in or under which this decomposition is taking place naturally tends to acidify.
+But other factors that can cause the soil to become acidic include:

-- The use of fertilizers.
+- The use of chemical fertilizers

-- The leaching out of elements such as calcium and magnesium when it rains.
+- The leaching out of elements such as calcium and magnesium when it rains